Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Headers

-Headers are inserted using one to six pound symbols (#) at the beginning of line.
+Headers are inserted using one to six pound symbols (#) at the beginning of a line.
 This makes headers from <h1> to <h6> respectively.
 Other ways are described here.

 Dashes and equal signs may be interpreted as header marks of the previous line, so to avoid this markup it's better, and sometimes required, to leave an empty line before these sequences.